duganchen/qt_mpd_client_demo/README.md

 4. turn the socket notifier back on
 5. send idle

 Note that the idle notifications tell you when you've lost the connection.
 When that happens, you receive a notification with the value of 0, and you get "Connection closed by the server" as an error.
+The error code constant is MPD_ERROR_CLOSED.

 For reconnections?
 One option is to make both the MPD connection instance and the socket notifier and instance of a Facade class.
 When you need a new connection, free it and instantiate a new one.